Darkhogg/polyethylene/README.md

 #### `#filter(func = ID)`

 Yields all elements for which `func(elem)` returns true.

-If `func` is not a function, an exception is thrown.
+- If `func` is not a function, an exception is thrown.

 #### `#map(func = ID)`

 Yields the results of applying `func(elem)` to each element.

-If `func` is not a function, an exception is thrown.
+- If `func` is not a function, an exception is thrown.

+#### `#flat()` / `#flatten()`

+Yields from each of the elements, that is, performs a `yield *` on each element.

+- If `func` returns a value that is not iterable via `yield *`, an exception is thrown.

 #### `#flatMap(func = ID)`

 Yields from the results of applying `func(elem)` to all elements, that is, performs a `yield *` on a call to `func` with each element.

-If `func` is not a function, an exception is thrown.
+- If `func` is not a function, an exception is thrown.
-If `func` returns a value that is not iterable via `yield *`, an exception is thrown.
+- If `func` returns a value that is not iterable via `yield *`, an exception is thrown.

+#### `#group(num = 1)`

+Collects the elements in arrays of size `num` and yields them.

+- If the original iterable is empty, the resulting one also is.
+- The last yielded group might have less than `num` elements.
+- The resulting iterable will *never* include empty groups.
+- If `num` is not a positive integer, an exception is thrown.

+#### `#groupWhile(func = ID)`

+Collects the elements in groups determined by the result of calling `func` on the elements.

+`func` is called with three arguments:
+- `elem`: the element to be selected for the current group
+- `lastElem`: the last element included in the current group
+- `firstElem`: the first element included in the current group

+The return value of that call determines what to do with the element so that:
+- if it returns `true`, the element is included in the current group
+- if it returns `false`, the element is not included in the current group, and it becomes the first element of the next group

+Note that the first element will always be the start of a group, and thus `func` will never be called for it.
+Groups cannot be empty

+- If the original iterable is empty, the resulting one also is.
+- The resulting iterable will *never* include empty groups.
+- If `num` is not a positive integer, an exception is thrown.

 ### Leaf Operators